LINKDOOD Rolls Out Groundbreaking Real-Time Native Language Communication Feature, Revolutionizing Global Instant Messaging

 --- Cutting-edge technology eradicates language barriers; Thailand, UK, Spain, and Malaysia to first reap the benefits of limitless communication.

-LONDON and SINGAPORE and NEW YORK, April 22, 2024 /PRNewswire/ -- Amidst the swift strides of globalization, LINKDOOD Technology Co., Ltd. today unveiled an innovative cross-lingual, real-time communication feature across Thailand, the UK, Spain, and Malaysia.
+HONG KONG and SINGAPORE, April 26, 2024 /PRNewswire/ -- Amidst the swift strides of globalization, LINKDOOD Technology Co., Ltd. today unveiled an innovative cross-lingual, real-time communication feature across Thailand, the UK, Spain, and Malaysia.
 This pioneering technology, driven by sophisticated artificial intelligence, facilitates instant translation across over 100 languages, offering a seamless, barrier-free communication solution globally and eradicating linguistic obstacles.

 "We are incredibly proud to launch this revolutionary feature, marking a significant milestone for LINKDOOD in the global communications realm," stated Jackie Lin, Co-founder of LINKDOOD.
 "This tool not only removes language barriers but also ushers in unprecedented freedom in communication through real-time native language interactions.
 It is poised to significantly bolster global business operations and enhance cultural understanding and exchanges."